taeastmo/16BMB_manual/docs/source/operations/item_003_EDXD_radiography_switching.rst

-Setup 1 is for EDXD measurement and setup 2 is for radiography measurement.
+Setup 1 is for EDXD measurements and setup 2 is for radiography measurement.
 Filter value is typically 0 (no filter) for EDXD measurement and -45 (100 μm molybdenum) for radiography measurement.
 Please close the window after completion.
 '1-st Hsize', '1-st Vsize', '2-nd Hsize', '2-nd Vsize', 'Filter' setups change